patosai/slam/README.md

 - Run `custom_slam.py` to run my complete implementation (doesn't use OpenCV except for ORB feature extraction, that's coming soon)
 - Alternatively, run `opencv_slam.py` to see what OpenCV does

+- To run a certain file, ex. src/plot.py, run `python -m src.plot` from the root of the repo

 Current status
 =======
 - Initial establishment of camera position and triangulated points complete